No time like the present

-Victorian Hearing’s comprehensive hearing test, you can take the first step in identifying and treating your hearing loss.
-Following comprehensive testing in one of our Melbourne clinics, we determine the most appropriate solution for each individual.
+Victorian Hearing’s comprehensive diagnostic hearing test is the first step in identifying and treating your hearing loss.
+Following comprehensive testing in one of our Victorian clinics, we determine the most appropriate solution for each individual.

 The diagnostic testing encompasses both sounds and speech.
 You will need to participate actively in these tests, which require your concentration but are otherwise painless.

-Pure Tone audiometry
+Pure Tone Audiometry

 This test is used to determine your sensitivity to auditory stimulus.
 It uses a series of ‘pure tones’ to identify the softest level you can hear across various frequencies in each ear.
 It’s subjective and behavioural as it relies on your response and identifies thresholds to create a graphical result known as an audiogram.
 Pure tone audiometry determines the degree and type of hearing loss in each ear.
 It also indicates whether further referral to an Ear, Nose and Throat Specialist is required.